Refreshing Your Classroom through Simple Experiences

 Like most educators, I try to stay up to date on the latest teaching tools and strategies.
 The landscape of education is always changing and it’s important for us to be prepared for anything.
 Still, there are times when the situation doesn’t call for an elaborate solution.
 Simple strategies, when correctly implemented, can be just as effective as complex ones.
 If I’m being honest, I think many of us could use some simple strategies right now.

-Though large parts of the pandemic have receded, many schools are still dealing with the presence of COVID-19 and its assorted variants.
-Teachers and students are still trying to find their footing and adapt to an environment which could change at a moments notice.
+Though the pandemic has largely receded, many schools are still dealing with the aftermath of COVID on the landscape of education.
+Teachers and students are still trying to adapt and fill the learning gaps left behind by 2020.
 As such, it helps to remember that small, simple experiences can go a long way in refreshing students and injecting a bit of normalcy back into the curriculum.
 Here are just a few easy methods for exercising your students’ curiosity, creativity, and critical thinking!

 Back to Basics

 - Free Reading: The best way for students to learn about language is by reading it!
 Allow students to bring in a book of their choice or select one from the school library.
 Then, simply give them time to read.
-Not only will this introduce them to new vocabulary, spelling, and grammar, but it can also help them process the stress of this past year.
+Not only will this introduce them to new vocabulary, spelling, and grammar, but it can also help them process any stress they may be feeling.
 And yes, comics absolutely count as books!

 - Unstructured Play: We’ve written before how unstructured play is essential to student growth.
 Through movement and playtime, children learn about the world around them while also discovering a lot about who they are as individuals.
 Playtime also gives children a chance to exercise their interpersonal and collaboration skills.
 While this may prove difficult with virtual learning, smaller breakout groups can serve the same purpose.